 Fourth in a series of seven competency-based clinical experience courses.
 Students orient to an assigned clinical education center and by instruction, observation, and experience, acquire the necessary skills to successfully image patients utilizing x-ray energy.
-Students will be assessed for maintenance of competency from previous clinical patients utilizing x-ray energy.
 Students will be assessed for maintenance of competency from previous clinical evaluations and experience.
-Concurrent enrollment in the Medical Radiography Program with a grade of "C"or better.
+Concurrent enrollment in the Medical Radiography Program with a grade of "C" or better.
 Prerequisite: Admission in the Medical Radiography Program and consent of the Instructional Unit.
 [GE]